-Paul Fernandes, of Pro Brokers in Johannesburg, was introduced to Highway Heroes in 2016, when it was still being staged by Regent Insurance (which was acquired by Hollard in 2017) – and word was getting around about the competition.
+Paul Fernandes, of Pro Brokers in Johannesburg, was introduced to Highway Heroes in 2016 when it was still being staged by Regent Insurance (which was acquired by Hollard in 2017) – and the word was getting around about the competition.

 “The immediate benefit was that transporters were hearing of this from other drivers, specifically about the prizes to be won.
 I took the opportunity, and moved some existing clients with other insurers to Regent,” he says, adding that one client was so impressed with Highway Heroes that he started his own, internal competition.

 “I have personally – as a broker – seen the benefit for the clients.
 They have in turn become more aware of their procedures – to improved driver safety and fewer losses,” says Fernandes.